ZurichNLP/ContraPro/README.md

 The test set allows for a targeted evaluation of **English--German** pronoun translation, with a _contrastive_ set of translations.

+Please note: this repository does not contain any OpenSubtitles data.
+Instead, it includes code that automatically downloads resources.

 Contrastive Evaluation
 ----------------------